 I imagine that my rock bottom looks different than other people’s though it may feel very similar.
 Mine is painful, overwhelming, tear ridden, full of resentment, blame, self-pity, and yes there is anger there.
 There is self-loathing and so much despair.
 There is desperation at my rock bottom yet my cry for help is manipulative, damaging, and abusive to all those who hear the cry; my cry lands in a similar way as the boy who cried wolf’s final yell, heard by people who ran too many times and gave too much of themselves in the past with no positive results.
-In my experience, the reason it feels so helpless is that the only person who can save me in that moment is me.
+In my experience, the reason it feels so helpless is that the only person who could save me in that moment was me.
 The desire is a romantic rescue or perhaps any kind of rescue.
 There is nothing romantic about THE bottom.
 Rock bottom is a very loud “I give up!
 I surrender!
 God help me!
 This is more powerful than me!”